 After corrective surgery, your baby will need lifelong follow-up care with a heart doctor (cardiologist) who specializes in congenital heart disease to monitor his or her heart health.
-The cardiologist may recommend that your child avoid certain activities, such as weightlifting, because they raise blood pressure and may stress the heart.
+The cardiologist may recommend that your child avoid certain activities, such as weightlifting or competitive sports, because they raise blood pressure and may stress the heart.

-Talk to your child's doctor about what type of physical activities your child can do, and how much and how often.
+Talk to your or your child's doctor about what type of physical activities you or your child can do, and how much and how often.

 Many people who undergo the arterial switch operation don't need additional surgery.
 However, some complications, such as arrhythmias, heart valve leaks or problems with the heart's pumping, may require additional treatment.